 While the parasite is found throughout the world, more than 40 million people in the United States may be infected with the Toxoplasma parasite.
 The Toxoplasma parasite can persist for long periods of time in the bodies of humans (and other animals), possibly even for a lifetime.
 Of those who are infected however, very few have symptoms because a healthy person’s immune system usually keeps the parasite from causing illness.Centers For Disease Control and Prevention (CDC)

-Even though your cat (and most people) can handle the parasite with no problem, that’s not always the case – some people can get very sick from it.
+Even though your cat (and most healthy adults) can handle the parasite with no problem, that’s not always the case.
+Some people can get very sick from it.

 The CDC says that those at severe risk for getting toxoplasmosis are, “Persons with severely weakened immune systems, such as individuals with AIDS, those taking certain types of chemotherapy, and those who have recently received an organ transplant.”

-Pregnant women should also avoid cleaning a litter box because they can get sick from toxoplasmosis, as can their newborn.
+Pregnant women should avoid cleaning a litter box because they can get sick from toxoplasmosis, as can their newborn.
 In addition, while rare, toxoplasmosis can cause birth defects.

-Keep that in mind as you consider whether to keep the litter box in your bedroom.
+Keep that in mind as you consider whether your bedroom is a good place for a litter box.

 While cleaning it can cause you to inhale the dust, leaving it alone for days gives the parasite the ability to develop.

-Since it takes a few days for the disease to develop, you can avoid it with daily cleanings of the litter box.
+Since it takes a few days for the disease to develop, you can avoid getting sick through daily cleanings of the litter box.